-A Seminar or Independent Research Project (To satisfy the Senior Writing Requirement) A Skills Class, Internship, Externship or Clinic (Used to satisfy the skills hours requirement) (1 or 2) (various hours) Other J.D. credits such that the student takes a minimum of 78 J.D. credits.
-Credits allocated from graduate courses TOTAL J.D.
-Credits 78 12 90
+A Seminar or Independent Research Project (1 or 2) (To satisfy the Senior Writing Requirement) A Skills Class, Internship, Externship or Clinic (various hours) (Used to satisfy the skills hours requirement) , Other J.D. credits such that the student takes a minimum of 78 J.D. credits.
+78 Credits allocated from graduate courses 12

-\Students who matriculated into the J.D.
+Students who matriculated into the J.D.
 Program prior to August 2016 have different requirements.
 Please go to the St. Thomas Law Website.